clojurebridge-berlin/drawing/curriculum/first-program.md

 use a Clojure library called [Quil](https://github.com/quil/quil), which creates drawings called "sketches."

-By default, your project has been setup with some "Hello World" test code.
+By default, your project has been setup with an example sketch.
 Let's go ahead and run this code to make sure everything is working.
 In Nightcode, look for the "Run" option on the bottom of the main window and click it.

 ![](/curriculum/images/nc-scrn3.png?raw=true)

+As in the screenshot above, you should see a separate window popup with a simple circle within it.
+If you don't see the window right away, wait a bit and make sure it hasn't appeared somewhere behind your other windows.

-As in the screenshot above, you should see the the text "Running..." and then "Hello, World!" in the execution console just below the main editor window.
-Just so you now, you can also press `Ctrl + R` (or `Cmd + R`) to run the project.
+Great, you've run your the program!
+Also, just so you know, in Nightcode you can also run the project code by pressing `Ctrl + R` (or `Cmd + R`).

 ## Modify Project